davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 We are going to follow, as much as we can, a GitOps methodology in this demo.
 So we will have everything in our Git repository and use **ArgoCD** to deploy it in the cluster.

-In the current Git repository, the [gitops/cluster-config](../gitops/cluster-config/) directory contains OpenShift cluster configurations such as:
+In the current Git repository, the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory contains OpenShift cluster configurations such as:

 - namespaces `gitops`.
 - role binding for ArgoCD to the namespace `gitops`.
 - Argo Rollouts project.

-Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](../gitops/cluster-config/) directory to the OpenShift cluster.
+Let's configure Argo CD to recursively sync the content of the [gitops/cluster-config](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/gitops/cluster-config) directory into the OpenShift cluster.

 Execute this command to add a new Argo CD application that syncs a Git repository containing cluster configurations with the OpenShift cluster.